mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 25 October 2025

-- The average temperature today is 10.83˚C,
+- The average temperature today is 10.51˚C,
-- With highs of 11.75˚C and lows of 10.38˚C,
+- With highs of 11.08˚C and lows of 10.38˚C,
-- It may feel like 9.67˚C with scattered clouds
+- It may feel like 9.24˚C with few clouds
-- The wind speed is 8.75m/s and visibility is 10000m
+- The wind speed is 7.15m/s and visibility is 10000m
-- The pressure is 1007hPa and humidity is 65%
+- The pressure is 1007hPa and humidity is 62%
 - The sun will rise at 06:50 and set at 16:54

 <!-- weather_marker ends -->